For us at Zenith Bank, the customer is the reason we are in business, and this is not a mere mantra. Exceptional service delivery is our flagship.

 Zenith Bank Plc was established in May 1990, and commenced operations in July of the same year as a commercial bank.
 The Bank became a public limited company on June 17, 2004 and was listed on the Nigerian Stock Exchange (NSE) on October 21, 2004 following a highly successful Initial Public Offering (IPO).
 Zenith Bank Plc currently has a shareholder base of about one million and is Nigeria’s biggest bank by tier-1 capital.
 In 2013, the Bank listed $850 million worth of its shares at $6.80 each on the London Stock Exchange (LSE).

 Headquartered in Lagos, Nigeria, Zenith Bank Plc has over 500 branches and business offices in prime commercial centres in all states of the federation and the Federal Capital Territory (FCT).
 In March 2007, Zenith Bank was licensed by the Financial Services Authority (FSA) of the United Kingdom to establish Zenith Bank (UK) Limited as the United Kingdom subsidiary of Zenith Bank Plc.

 Zenith Bank also has subsidiaries in: Ghana, Zenith Bank (Ghana) Limited; Sierra Leone, Zenith Bank (Sierra Leone) Limited; Gambia, Zenith Bank (Gambia) Limited.
-The bank also has representative offices in South Africa and The People’s Republic of China.
+The bank also has representative office in The People’s Republic of China.
 The Bank plans to take the Zenith brand to other African countries as well as the European and Asian markets.

 Zenith Bank Plc blazed the trail in digital banking in Nigeria; scoring several firsts in the deployment of Information and Communication Technology (ICT) infrastructure to create innovative products that meet the needs of its teeming customers.